gradle/gradle/design-docs/building-multiple-outputs-from-jvm-languages.md

 A library is implemented using a mix of Java, Scala and Groovy and these source files are jointly compiled to produce the library.

-## package a library in multiple ways
+## Package a library in multiple ways

 A library may be packaged as a classes directory, or a set of directories, or a single jar file, or a far jar, or an API jar and an implementation jar.